 c.
 1300, agast, "terrified, suddenly filled with frightened amazement," past participle of Middle English agasten "to frighten" (c.
 1200), from a- intensive prefix (see a- (1)) + Old English gæstan "to terrify," from gæst "spirit, ghost" (see ghost (n.)).
-The unetymological -gh- is perhaps a Flemish influence, or after ghost, etc. It became general after 1700.
+The unetymological -gh- is perhaps a Flemish influence, or after ghost, etc., and became general after 1700.

 In words derived from Old English, it commonly represents Old English an "on, in, into" (see on (prep.)), as in alive, above, asleep, aback, abroad, afoot, ashore, ahead, abed, aside, obsolete arank "in rank and file," etc., forming adjectives and adverbs from nouns, with the notion "in, at; engaged in."
 In this use it is identical to a (2).